yanglinjing/feed-reader-testing/README.md

-#Feed Reader Testing
+# Feed Reader Testing

 This is my assignment of the front-and-end development course at Udacity.

-I wrote a JS file by Jasmine to test a existing webpage provided by Udacity.
+I wrote a JavaScript file called _feedreader.js_ by **Jasmine** to test a existing webpage provided by Udacity.

 The original requirements of this assignment are as follows: